Vietnamese Traditional Calligraphy During Tet

 Tet holiday is undoubted the most important and expected event of a year in Vietnam.
 During Tet, a number of traditional meaningful customs are practiced and calligraphy hanging is one of most beautiful one.

 The custom does not only reflect Vietnamese people’s respect to knowledge but helps preserve a time-honored activity as well.
-The meaningful characters written on special papers have become the symbol of good luck, worshipping objects for thousands years in Vietnam.
+The meaningful characters written on special papers have become the symbol of good luck, worshiping objects for thousands years in Vietnam.

 The source of Calligraphy Giving